MAGIC-FYP/MAGIC---FYP/docs/index.md

             Purpose: Goes through a given FEN string and determines which pieces have been captured, and places them in the graveyard.

         Graveyard.revive_piece(piece: chess.Piece):
+            Unsure if this works, as unsure if it will know which pawn to take to the graveyard, might have to add the pawn as an  input

             Input: piece (The promoted piece type and player colour)
             Output: Graveyard coord square or None if there are no spare pieces in there
             Purpose: Revives a matching piece from the graveyard for promotion.